keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/metrics/_index.md

 ## Integrate KLT with your cluster

-To integrate KLT with your cluster, annotate the Kubernetes [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) resource.
+To integrate KLT with your deployment, annotate the Kubernetes [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) resource.
 In this example, this is defined in the